tylerthomasallen/docs/src/pages/exports/ua-webhooks.md

 1. Click the **Add Filter** button
 1. Select the metadata you'd like to filter on.
 For advanced filtering, choose "Custom"
 1. Type in the key that you'd like to filter on.
-To find the key you'd like to filter on, check out our quick introduction to [Unified Analytics data format and the Event Ontology schema](#unified-analytics-data-format) to figure out where your key is likely nested.
+To find the key you'd like to filter on, reference our quick introduction to the [Unified Analytics data format and the Event Ontology schema](#unified-analytics-data-format) to figure out where your key is likely nested.
 Another foolproof way to find your key is looking at your data in full before setting up your filter.
 You can do this by doing a [CSV export](https://dashboard.branch.io/data-import-export/csv-exports), [API export](/pages/exports/api-v3/) or send a single webhook with a POST body, and locate your key in that POST body.
 1. Unless your key is part of the top level data (e.g. **timestamp** or **id**), it will likely be nested one level deep.
 Most keys will be of the format **object_name.key**.
 For example, if you want to filter for a custom key in deep link data called "product_deeplink_id", that would take the form **last_attributed_touch_data.product_deeplink_id**.

 !!! note "Example: Filtering purchases for a specific coupon"